Mortal Kombat Main Character Index

 - Badass Bookworm: One mirror match dialogue in 11 implies she has an interest in marine biology, with one of them coming from a timeline where she actually fulfilled that dream.

-- Badass in a Nice Suit: Her alternate in Deadly Alliance and Armageddon has her wear a military dress uniform.
+- Badass in a Nice Suit: Her alternate costume in Deadly Alliance and Armageddon is a military dress uniform.

 - Bare Your Midriff: Every game has at least one outfit with her abs on display.